shanecanny1/Data-Analytics-Programming-and-Scripting-Project-2018/README.md

 	- Objectives
 	- Methods
 	- Results
-	- Concluesions
+	- Conclusions

-- Submit Project to GitHub
+- Submit Final Report in Word File on Project to GitHub